 Being a Witness to Mind and its Thinking

-Flying through clouds can feel like there is nothing else.
-When the plane rises above them, I can see clouds below, and everything on the horizon looks crisp and clear.
-When I detach from my thoughts and emotions and observe them as a witness, it helps clarify my mind and elevates my perspective, opening new insights and ideas.
+Flying through clouds, it can seem as if nothing else exists.
+Yet when the plane breaks through and rises above them, suddenly the clouds are below me and the horizon stretches out clear and bright.
+Similarly, when I step back from my thoughts and emotions and simply observe them as a witness, my mind becomes clearer and my perspective lifts, opening space for new insights and ideas.

 Be a Witness to my Body

-The body is an ongoing experience that entirely subsumes me.
-Whether it’s love or hurt or anger or an addictive behavior, each one is fueled by physical sensations.
-When I train to keep my breath and body sensations in my awareness, I also become aware of the deeper feelings, emotional states, and eventually patterns of emotions and suffering.
+The body is an ongoing experience that completely envelops me.
+Whether it’s love, hurt, anger, or an addictive urge, each is fueled by physical sensations.
+When I practice keeping my breath and body sensations in awareness, I begin to notice deeper feelings, emotional states, and eventually the patterns underlying emotions and suffering.

-Tuning in to and observing body sensations also keeps me firmly planted on planet Earth.
+Tuning in and observing bodily sensations grounds me in the present moment, keeping me rooted on planet Earth.

-As I awaken my capacity to feel the aliveness that flows through my body, I can connect with the love and abundance of the universe.
-I can connect with the five elements – Earth, water, fire, air, and ether.
+As I awaken my capacity to feel the aliveness within, I sense my connection to the love and abundance of the universe.
+I become attuned to the five elements—Earth, water, fire, air, and ether.

 Be a Witness and not a Judge